animal-tree/Writing-stuff/Stuff51-length-contraction.md

 $\frac{(c - v) + (c + v)}{2} = c$

-despite the relative speed of light not being constant in both directions from reference frame $K$ perspective, nor constant with respect to any other reference frames of velocity $v' \neq \pm v$, assuming Galilean additive velocities and a Galilean ordinary absolute reference frame.
+despite the relative speed of these particles not being constant in both directions from reference frame $K$ perspective.

+Assuming Galilean relativity only.